boymaas/clocks/README.markdown

 ## Description

-'defroutes-page' can be used to generate a page in which blocks can be accessed independitly from the rest of the system.
+`defroutes-page` can be used to generate a page in which blocks can be accessed independitly from the rest of the system.

 This is implemented by scanning the source for special forms.

-'block' indicates a piece of code which can be accessed via a seperate route. these routes are defined by their path in the tree seperated by dots
+`block` indicates a piece of code which can be accessed via a seperate route. these routes are defined by their path in the tree seperated by dots

     (defroutes-page name prefix
         [:html (block level1 []
                ..code...
                (blcok level2 []
                       ..code..
                       (block level3 []
                              ...code..))))

 In this case level3 can be reached by sending a request to:

-prefix.level1.level2.level3.
+    prefix.level1.level2.level3

 It will only render the ..code... part of block3.

 ## Javascript and javascript macro's

-See for more information `clocks/defjs' and `clocks/jquery'.
+See for more information `clocks/defjs` and `clocks/jquery`.

    ;; do some server-isde validation
    ($id-on-event :login-form-email keyup